OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-tasks/creating-installer.md

 The installer for Windows packages the development files without modification and is primarily targeted to full QGIS distribution.

-1. Do development within Eclipse as normal.
+1. Do development within PyCharm as normal.
 2. Periodically, test within a Python Virtual environment.
 Run `build-util/2-create-gp-venv.bat` to create a Python virtual environment.
 	1. This creates a virtual environment from the development files, for example: